CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.2 Microsoft Exchange and Outlook.md

 #### APP.5.2.A14 Training for Security Mechanisms of Outlook for Users [Information Security Officer (ISB)]

-Outlook users SHOULD regularly be sensitized and trained on existing and new dangers when working with Microsoft Outlook.
+Outlook users SHOULD regularly be sensitized and trained on existing and new threats when working with Microsoft Outlook.
 All users SHOULD be provided with relevant security mechanisms and procedures within Outlook.
 Here, regulations should z.
 This can be taken into account, for example, for access mechanisms, forms of authentication and cryptographic specifications for e-mail encryption.

 #### APP.5.2.A15 Application documentation for Microsoft Exchange